INSIDE THE CONTENT WORLD

 THE REAL STORY BEHIND O.J.’s ACQUITTAL

-This is not a statement on Mr. Simpson’s innocence or guilt.
-It’s a reflection on what unfolded in the courtroom and what led the jury to return the NOT GUILTY verdict.
+This is not a statement on Simpson’s innocence or guilt.
+It’s a reflection on what unfolded in the courtroom and from evidence presented, why the 1995 jury returned the NOT GUILTY verdict.
+Simpson died in 2024.
+He was 76 years-old.

 EXCUSED O.J.
 JUROR BREAKS HER SILENCE

-Celebrity-minded, publicity-thirsty and fame seeking Los Angeles residents from all backgrounds, were doing every little thing they could to get chosen for the O. J. Simpson trial jury.
+Celebrity-minded, publicity-thirsty and fame seeking Los Angeles residents from all backgrounds, were doing every little thing they could to get chosen for the 1995 O. J. Simpson double murder trial jury.

 But there was one juror selected for the panel, who did everything she could to get excused from the jury.
 When she got released, the story dropped like a bombshell.
-Marc first on the scene, landed her first interview.
+Marc first on the scene, landed this breaking news interview.

 GANG SHOOTOUT: BROAD DAYLIGHT IN FRONT OF EVERYBODY

 Reporting in hostile zones can be hazardous to a reporter’s health.
-It’s an occupational hazard as a reporter in the City of Angel’s.
+It’s an occupational hazard as a correspondent in the City of Angels, especially South Central L. A.

-Marc never strayed from conflict turf, and then there was this one time they started shooting guns, and Marc and his crew were right across the street.
-Here’s the action, through the eyes of a young boy, “Shell Shocked.”
+Marc never strayed from conflict turf, and then there was this one time they started shooting –when Marc and his crew were right across the street in the neighborhood.
+Here’s the action, through the eyes of a “Shell Shocked” young boy.

 THE “N-WORD” FEATURING N.W.A.
 FOUNDER EAZY-E

-Today it’s a staple of hip-hop lingo and culture yet a conundrum that also causes problems.
-In this national award-winning report, Marc conjugates the N-Word, with a lot of help from his friend, the late gangsta rapper Eric “Eazy-E” Wright.
+It’s a staple of hip-hop jargon and culture yet a conundrum when used improperly.
+Who’s allowed to drop the N-word, with no recourse?
+In this national award-winning report, Marc conjugates the N-Word, with a lot of help from his friend, the late gangsta rapper and hip hop pioneer, Eric “Eazy-E” Wright.

 THE ART OF REPORTING: BROADCAST, DIGITAL & PRINT